 REPORTS OF CASES argued and adjudged in the Supreme Court of the United States.
+February Term, 1816.

+By HENRY WHEATON.

-Fabruary Term, 1810 By HENRY WHEATON, Councellor at Law.
-Vol.2 In Dro.
-Price \$6,50 bound in call. \ This volume contains, besides concise and faithful notes of the arguments of counsel, annotations on the cases reported, illustrating the decisions by analagous anthorkies, and the former decisions of the Sugous anthorkies, and the former decisions of the Sugous anthorkies, and the former decisions of the Sugous anthorkies, and the Judicial History of the Practical Prize Causes, and the Judicial History of the Practical Prize Causes, and the Judicial History of the Itule of the War of 1756.
-It comprises, a value of Derisions in Chancery, Prize and Commercial Law-and the Local Laws of the different States of the Union, &c.
-GERALDINE FAUCONBERG: A Novel in 2 v.
-By Miss BURNEY, Author of "Trails of Nature," "Takes of Fancy," &c. &c.
-BCIENTIFIC DIALOGUES, intended for the instruction and entertainment of young people; in which the first PRINCIPLES of NATURAL and FXPERIMENTAL PHILOS.
-PHY are explained.
-By the Ray, J. DYCE copies of the opinions under the seal of the court.
-If an authenticated copy of the opinion of the court is desired, the Reporter only could furnish it, certified; and the Clerk of the court may certify, under the seal of the court, that he is the Reporter; if this should also be required.
+By HENRY WHEATON, Councellor at Law.
+Vol. 2 In 8vo.
+Price \$6,50 bound n calf.

+This volume contains, besides concise and faithful notes of the arguments of counsel, annotations on the cases reported, illustrating the decisions by analagous authorities, and the former decisions of the Supreme Court; and a copious Appendix, embracing a view of the Land Laws of Kentucky: of the Practical Prize Causes, and the Judicial History of the Rule of the War of 1756.
+It comprises, a variety of Decisions in Chancery, Prize and Commercial Law-and the Local Laws of the different States of the Union, &c.

+GERALDINE FAUCONBERG A Novelin 2 v.
+By Miss BURNEY, Author of "Traits of Nature."

+By Miss BURNEY, Author of "Traits of Nature,"

+"Tales of Fancy," &c. &c.

+SCIENTIFIC DIALOGUES, intended for the

+instruction and entertainment of young people; in

+which the first PRINCIPLES of NATURAL and

+FXPERIMENTAL PHILOSOPHY are explained.

+By the Rev. J. JOYCE